fre-denni/portfolio-2024/src/content/projects/artec.md

 </div>

-We started by testing and collecting emotional response to artworks by measuring the facial changes and the BPMs  of our test subjects, and then we used this data, together with already existing and open to public facial expressions image databases, to mash together our emotion recognition model using [Teachable Machine](https://teachablemachine.withgoogle.com/).
+We started by testing and collecting emotional responses to artworks by measuring the facial changes and the BPMs of our test subjects, and then we used this data, together with already existing and open-to-public facial expressions image databases, to mash together our emotion recognition model using [Teachable Machine](https://teachablemachine.withgoogle.com/).
-The emotion caught by the camera would then be compared with the BPM levels read trough a ring wearable, that would connect via Bluetooth to the phone.
+The emotion caught by the camera would then be compared with the BPM levels read through a ring wearable, that would connect via Bluetooth to the phone.

 <div class="image">